 If you’re experiencing issues with messages not being delivered or constant indexing, check out our guides on fixing iMessage delivery issues and resolving iPhone message indexing problems.

-Different carriers may have unique steps to resolve this issue:
+Different carriers have unique steps to resolve this issue.

-T-Mobile users often encounter this error due to shortcode issues:
+T-Mobile users often encounter this error due to shortcode issues.
+According to T-Mobile’s support documentation, you should:

 - Ask them to check and update your shortcode settings